TeraShark/sfdc_tasks_powershell/README.md

     * You can also change the icon.
 I've included an icon you can use in this repo.
     * In order to create a Taskbar shortcut, first launch your newly created shortcut, right-click on the now-running powershell instance IN THE TASKBAR, and select "Pin to taskbar"

-### The manual way, in case the setup script isn't working for you...
+### The manual way, in case the setup script above isn't working for you...
 Follow these steps to install this script, and 2 optional steps for a better experience:

 1. Download and install the SFDC CLI tool for SFDX by downloading [directly from here](https://developer.salesforce.com/media/salesforce-cli/sfdx/channels/stable/sfdx-x64.exe).